justinnavarr0-ga/course-materials/projects/project-2/project-2.md

 ### Other Requirements:

-☐ Your team must **manage team contributions and collaboration** using Git/GitHub team work-flow.
-Here are some references:
+☐ Your team must **manage team contributions and collaboration** using one of these workflows:

 - [Git Team Workflow](https://git.generalassemb.ly/SEIR-2-21-23/course-materials/blob/main/unit-2/week-2/d10-testing-node-and-heroku-deployment/10.2-git-team-workflow/git-team-workflow.md)